 As an example, presume an interested husband approaching his receptive wife.
 There are two principal sources of his sexual excitation.
 The first is developed as the husband approaches his wife sexually, stimulating her to high levels of sexual tension.

 Her biophysical response to his stimulative approach (her pleasure factor), usually expressed by means of nonverbal communication, is highly exciting to the male partner.
 While pleasing his wife and noting the signs of her physical excitation (increased muscle tone, rapid breathing, flushed face, abundance of vaginal lubrication), he usually develops an erection and does so without any direct physical approach from his wife.

-In this situation he is giving of himself to his wife and getting a high level of sexual excitation from her in return.
+In this situation, he is giving himself to his wife and getting a high level of sexual excitation from her in return.

 The second source of male stimulation develops as the wife approaches her husband with direct physical contact.

 Regardless of the technique employed, his wife’s direct approach to his body generally, and the pelvic area specifically, is sexually exciting and usually productive of an erection.

 When stimuli from both sources are combined by mutuality of sexual play, the natural effect is the rapid elevation of sexual tension resulting in a full, demanding erection.

 Often men move into a pattern of erective failure because they do not experience sensate input from both sides of the give-to-get cycle.
 Loss of supportive sexual excitation frequently develops not because wives are unavailable or uninterested but because one or both of the basic modes of input of sexual stimuli is blocked.